-U.S and European regulators reviewing safety of heartburn drugs like Zantac
+U.S. and European regulators reviewing safety of heartburn drugs like Zantac

 The U.S. Food and Drug Administration said it had found traces of the impurity, called N-nitrosodimethylamine (NDMA), in some versions of drugs with ranitidine in them.
 Both the FDA and the European Medicines Agency said they will review the drug’s safety.

-The impurities in ranitidine were first flagged to the regulators by Valisure, an online pharmacy that tests the medication its sells for flaws.
+The impurities in ranitidine were first flagged to the regulators by Valisure, an online pharmacy that tests the medication it sells for flaws.

 Valisure said in its report that it found the impurities in both Sanofi SA’s branded Zantac as well as generic versions of the drug.
 But the FDA would not confirm in which versions of the drug it had found the impurities, noting that it found quite different - and lower - amounts of NDMA in the drugs.